Albert Arents: Biography

 He was educated at University of Berlin and the mining school in Clausthal.
-After coming to the United States in 1865 to work in a small lead mine in Hampden County, Massachusetts, he headed for the western U.S. in 1866, where he was variously occupied as superintendent of mining, metallurgical mills, and smelters in Arizona, California, Colorado, Nevada, and Utah.
+After coming to the United States in 1865 to work in a small lead mine in Hampden County, Massachusetts, [2][3], headed for the western U.S. in 1866 [1].
+Here he was variously occupied as superintendent of mining, metallurgical mills, and smelters in Arizona, California, Colorado, Nevada, and Utah.
 He contributed technical papers to the Transactions of the American Institute of Mining Engineers, having been elected a member of that society in 1882.
 Among his inventions are the siphon tap, used on lead furnaces; the Eureka lead furnace, extensively employed throughout Colorado and Utah; and a roasting furnace that bears his name.
 At his death, he resided in Alameda, California, where he had moved around 1880.